-Weight limitations are necessary to guarantee the structural integrity of the helicopter and enable pilots to predict helicopter performance accurately.
+Weight limits are necessary to guarantee the structural integrity of the helicopter, enable pilots to predict helicopter performance and insure aircraft controllability.
 Although aircraft manufacturers build in safety factors, a pilot should never intentionally exceed the load limits for which a helicopter is certificated.

 Operating below a minimum weight could adversely affect the handling characteristics of the helicopter.
-During single-pilot operations in some helicopters, a pilot needs to use a large amount of forward cyclic in order to maintain a hover.
-By adding ballast to the helicopter, the cyclic position is closer to the CG, which gives a greater range of control motion in every direction.
+During single-pilot operations in some helicopters, a pilot needs to use a large amount of forward cyclic to maintain a hover.
+By adding ballast to the helicopter, the neutral cyclic position can be shifted toward the center of its range, thus giving a greater range of control outward from neutral in every direction.
 When operating at or below the minimum weight of the helicopter, additional weight also improves autorotational characteristics since the autorotational descent can be established sooner.
 In addition, operating below minimum weight could prevent achieving the desirable rotor revolutions per minute (rpm) during autorotations.

-Operating above a maximum weight could result in structural deformation or failure during flight, if encountering excessive load factors, strong wind gusts, or turbulence.
-Weight and maneuvering limitations also are factors considered for establishing fatigue life of components.
+Operating above a maximum weight could result in structural deformation or failure during flight if encountering excessive load factors, strong wind gusts, or turbulence.
+Weight and maneuvering limitations also are factors in establishing fatigue life of components.
 Overweight, meaning overstressed, parts fail sooner than anticipated.
 Therefore, premature failure is a major consideration in determination of fatigue life and life cycles of parts.

 Although a helicopter is certificated for a specified maximum gross weight, it is not safe to take off with this load under some conditions.
 Anything that adversely affects takeoff, climb, hovering, and landing performance may require off-loading of fuel, passengers, or baggage to some weight less than the published maximum.
-Factors that can affect performance include high altitude, high temperature, and high humidity conditions, which result in a high density altitude.
+Factors that can affect performance include high altitude, high temperature, and high humidity conditions, which result in a high-density altitude.
 In-depth performance planning is critical when operating in these conditions.